GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/tech tree/05-IV Tier.md

 - Radon loop from Uranium ores found in t2 planets, if not fully set up in EV

 **Optional challenge(s)**:
-- Automating many LuV inputs to be ready in advance
 - Investing in powergen to prepare for the gap until fusion
 - Getting Naquadah from the EBF recipe for the new wafers
 - Monazite line
 - Bastnasite line
+- Batchcrafting or fully automating Thorium 232

-**End of tier**: ...
+**End of tier**: Make an Assembling Line and build your first LuV machine.

 **Main material**: Tungstensteel